MicrosoftDocs/Devices-docs/surface/surface-arm-faq.md

 ## Can I run Windows programs that aren't in the Microsoft Store on my Windows 11 Arm-based device?

 Yes, you can install and run non-Store Windows apps on your Windows 11 Arm-based device.
-Most applications run natively or via the emulation engine, which has been optimized for performance.
+Most applications run natively or via the emulation engine.

 ## What should I know about using assistive technology on a Windows 11 Arm-based device?